 Positive Reviews & Testimonials

-As you might expect, Fora Financial has a number of testimonials on their website.
+As you might expect, Fora Financial has numerous testimonials on its website.
 You can also find customer reviews on Yelp, Google, and Trustpilot.
 Customers are happiest with:

-- Customer Service: Most customers posting positive reviews found Fora Financial’s customer service to be helpful and responsive.
+- Customer Service: Most customers posting positive reviews found Fora Financial’s customer service helpful and responsive.